ABC 2000 Today: Broadcast highlights

 Originally, the name of the broadcast was ABC 2000, but it was officially retitled as ABC 2000 Today because ABC joined 60 other nations, all celebrating the dawn of the new millennium.
-The network was part of the 2000 Today consortium that included PBS, WGBH, the BBC in the United Kingdom, ATV in Hong Kong, RCTI in Indonesia, RTM in Malaysia, CCTV in China, TCS and Singapore Television Twelve in Singapore, ABC in Australia, TV Asahi in Japan, MBC in South Korea, SABC in South Africa, TVE in Spain, Rede Record in Brazil, GMA Network in the Philippines, RTL in Germany, RTP in Portugal, TV3 in New Zealand, Televisa and Once TV in Mexico, TVN in Chile, CBC and Radio-Canada in Canada, TF1 and France 2 in France, RAI in Italy, and RTÉ in Ireland.
+The network was part of the 2000 Today consortium that included PBS, WGBH, the BBC in the United Kingdom, ATV in Hong Kong, CCTV in China, RCTI in Indonesia, RTM in Malaysia, CCTV in China, TCS, Singapore Television Twelve and Channel NewsAsia in Singapore, ABC in Australia, TV Asahi in Japan, MBC in South Korea, SABC in South Africa, TVE in Spain, Rede Record in Brazil, GMA Network in the Philippines, RTL in Germany, RTP in Portugal, TV3 in New Zealand, Televisa and Once TV in Mexico, TVN in Chile, CBC and Radio-Canada in Canada, TF1 and France 2 in France, RAI in Italy, RTÉ in Ireland, ORF in Austria, NRK and TV3 in Norway, SF in Switzerland, SVT and TV3 in Sweden, ČT in the Czech Republic, RCN in Colombia, DR and TV3 in Denmark, ERTV in Egypt, ERT in Greece, IBA and ICP in Israel, TVP in Poland, Antena 1 in Romania, YLE in Finland, TV3 in Estonia, TV3 in Latvia, TV3 in Lithuania, MTV in Hungary, VGTRK in Russia, Televise Samoa in Samoa, Canal 13 in Argentina, TRT in Turkey, Doordarshan in India, RCTV in Venezuela, Channel 3 in Thailand, PTS in Taiwan, and VTV in Vietnam.
 (The program was nonetheless consistently promoted under the ABC 2000 name, possibly to avoid confusion with the U.S. morning show Today, which airs on rival network NBC.)